6 Fantastic US Zoos

 Location: 8400 W 31st St, Brookfield, IL 60513

-Tips: Check out “Holiday Magic,” in December, featuring over 1 million lights & specialty holiday activities, one of Chicago’s largest & most festive holiday celebrations.
+Tips: Check out “Holiday Magic,” in December, featuring over 2 million lights & specialty holiday activities.
+This is easily one of Chicagoland’s largest & most festive holiday celebrations.

-Tampa’s Lowry Park Zoo is another great choice, and a nice alternative when you tire of the Tampa Bay area beach scene.
-Featuring year-round warm weather, this is one of the best zoos to visit during the winter season.
-While other zoos are freezing cold and unbearable when December-February extreme weather hits, this happens to be the prime time to visit Lowry.
-A bit on the small size (just 63 acres), yet easily walkable; you can cover the entire zoo in about 2-3 hours.
+Zoo Tampa is another great choice, and a nice alternative when you tire of the beach scene.
+Featuring year-round warm weather, this is one of the best zoos to visit during the winter.
+While other zoos are freezing cold and unbearable when December-February extreme weather hits, this happens to be the prime time to visit Tampa’s little zoo.
+A bit on the small size at just 63 acres, yet easily walkable.
+You can cover the entire zoo in about an hour or 2 at most.

 Not the biggest diversity here compared to other zoos on the list, however, most of the exhibits feature nice unobstructed views of the animals.